Tasmanian ferns: Conservation

 Tasmania’s cool temperate rainforest are currently under threat for a variety of reasons.
 One of the greatest threats to rainforests is from human induced activities.
 Fire is one of the largest problems facing rainforests today, either from direct or accidental origin.
 Although fire can be of benefit to some habitats, species that have evolved in rainforests have not yet been exposed to fire and haven’t acquired the capacity to survive or regenerate in the event of a fire.
 Such species can include Hymenophyllum sp. and Grammitis billardierei.
 In the past 100 years over 7% of Tasmania’s fires have been burnt as a result of arson or industry.
 Industry poses a huge threat to Tasmanian rainforests.
 Often the land that rainforests grow on is wanted to convert into mines, dams or agricultural land.
 Climate change also can have a large effect on the ecology of cool temperate rainforests.
 Many species living within these forests can only survive in a narrow range of ecological conditions as they have evolved within areas of such stable climatic conditions.
 Small changes in the climate as a result of climate change can have negative effects on the growth and dispersal of sensitive rainforest species such as Hymenophyllum sp.
 These plants are therefore heavily dependent on the conservation of Tasmania’s cool temperate rainforests.
 Roughly 41% of Tasmania’s rainforests are protected by wilderness world heritage areas, another 25% are protected via reserves, yet the remaining 34% are left unprotected.
-For ecologically sensitive rainforest species to survive and for our cool temperate rainforests to persist further protection programs must be implemented.